learnk8s/learnk8s.io/_posts/2018-01-14-smaller-docker-images.md

 **Layers are like git commits.**

 Layers store the difference between the previous and the current version of the image.
-And like git commits they're very useful if you share them with other repositories or images.
+And like git commits they're handy if you share them with other repositories or images.

-In fact when you request an image from a registry you donwnload only the layers that you don't own already.
+In fact, when you request an image from a registry you download only the layers that you don't own already.
 This way is much more efficient to share images.

 But layers aren't free.

-**Layers use space** and the more layer you have the bigger the final image is.
-This is true for Git repositories too, if you think about it.
-The repository becomes bigger because it has to store all the changes between commits.
+**Layers use space** and the more layer you have, the heavier the final image is.
+Git repositories are similar in this respect.
+The size of your repository increases with the number of layers because Git has to store all the changes between commits.

 In the past, it was a good practice to combine several `RUN` statements on a single line.
 Like in the first example.